Rational or Reactional?

 If you can let us know any error messages you received that would be helpful.

-I reset your password for you: XXXXXXXXX
+I reset your password for you.
+It is: XXXXXXXXX

 For your trouble I’ve created a 5% discount coupon for your use.
 Use XXXXXXX at checkout.